 Please join us to celebrate 30 years (and counting!) of service to teachers and students.
 Keynote speaker: Dr. Mary Lindquist, CRMC Initiator and Co-founder Special Guest Presenter: Ms. Dacia Irvin, MCSD Teacher of the Year RSVP by September 13 to 706-565-1474 or register online at www.ColumbusState.edu/CRMC If you wish, you will have an opportunity to honor 30 yars of service to our community and invest in the future of the Math Collaborative.

 A Brief History

-The mission of the Columbus Regional Mathematics Collaborative is to enhance the mathematics education of K-16 students through the development of teacher leaders, beginning with initial preparation and continuing through their professional teaching careers.
-The resource staff of the CRMC and teacher leaders mentor other teachers and administrators, encourage parent and public involvement in mathematics education, and develop means to support all teachers of mathematics in their professional growth.
+The mission of the Mathematics Collaborative at Columbus State University is to enhance the mathematics education of K-16 students through the development of teacher leaders, beginning with initial preparation and continuing through their professional teaching careers.
+The CRMC resource staff and local teacher leaders mentor other teachers and administrators, encourage parent and public involvement in mathematics education, and help develop means to support all teachers of mathematics in their professional growth.
 The goal of the CRMC is for all students to learn that mathematics enables them to continue their education, to make informed decisions as citizens, and to participate fully in their chosen vocations.

-- Assistance in planning family math nights,
+- Assistance in planning family math nights.